dovecot/documentation/source/settings/core.rst

    The UNIX socket path to the master authentication server for finding users.

-   It is usually not necessary nor advisable to change the default.
+   It is usually neither necessary nor advisable to change the default.

 .. dovecot_core:setting:: auth_ssl_require_client_cert